H51S:

 Kurt D Pennell1, Anjuliee Mittleman2, Amir Taghavy3, John Fortner4, Daniele Lantagne2 and Linda M Abriola5, (1)Brown University, School of Engineering, Providence, RI, United States, (2)Tufts University, Medford, MA, United States, (3)University of Massachusetts Dartmouth, Civil and Environmental Engineering, Dartmouth, MA, United States, (4)Washington University in St Louis, Energy, Environmental and Chemical Engineering, St. Louis, MO, United States, (5)Tufts University, Civil and Environmental Engineering, Medford, MA, United States

-Emily L Fay, Stanford University, Stanford, CA, United States and Rosemary J Knight, Stanford University, Department of Geophysics, Stanford, United States
+Emily L Fay, Stanford University, Stanford, CA, United States and Rosemary J Knight, Stanford University, Department of Geophysics, Stanford, CA, United States

 Scott K Hansen1, Dr. Velimir monty V Vesselinov1 and Brian Berkowitz2, (1)Los Alamos National Laboratory, Los Alamos, NM, United States, (2)Weizmann Institute of Science, Department of Earth and Planetary Sciences, Rehovot, Israel